wp-plugins/worldcurrency/readme.txt

 		in united states will show:
 			(~30$ USD)

 Parameters:

   		curr="***" 				-> the name of the value currency value="***"				-> the value used for exchange historic="true|false"	-> (optional) override main plugin setting

+If you want to show the currency selection box anywhere in the post/page use:

+	[worldcurrencybox]

 = Compatibility: =
-* This plugin requires WordPress 3.0 or above.
+* This plugin is written and tested on Wordpress 3.2.1 and Wordpress 3.3.1, but I think it will work on many other versions.

 = Support: =
-This plugin is officially not supported, but if you leave a comment on the plugin's page, I may be help.
+This plugin is not officially supported because is made in my free time, but leave a comment on the [plugin's homepage](http://www.cometicucinoilweb.it/blog/en/worldcurrency-plugin-for-wordpress/) and I may help ;)

 = Disclaimer =